About the Journal

 Sections

-The journal publishes three issues annually, in February, June, and October, ensuring a steady flow of impactful research for a global readership.
+The journal publishes three issues annually — February, June, and October — delivering a steady flow of impactful, SDG-aligned research for a global scholarly and professional audience.